facebookresearch/TensorComprehensions/CodingConventions.md

-Please see the following documentation [entry](https://facebookresearch.github.io/TensorComprehensions/coding_conventions.html) on how to write Tensor Comprehensions in a standard, legible, fashion.
+Please see the following documentation [entry](https://facebookresearch.github.io/TensorComprehensions/coding_conventions.html) on how to write Tensor Comprehensions in a standard legible fashion.